Hydra

 2017

-Hydra is a nine-headed serpent that grows two heads back whenever one is severed, symbolizing the ambivalence of water—both perilous and regenerative.
-The series of Hydra investigates the material imagination of water, tracing how myth mediates our understanding of the physical world.
+Hydra is a nine-headed serpent that regrows two heads whenever one is severed, symbolizing both the danger and vitality of water.
+The Hydra series explores the material imagination of water through lithography, a medium grounded in reproduction.

 © 2017 Doi Kim